-One of our newest workspaces, The Masonry, opened earlier this summer.
+One of our newest workspaces, The Masonry, opened in the summer of 2019.
 Located at 151 Thomas Street in the heart of The Liberties, this unique property is one of the rare repurposed warehouses in Dublin city.

-Spanning 70,000 sq. ft over six floors, the building features heated internal courtyards, an in-house café, as well as large event space.
+Spanning 70,000 sq. ft over six floors, the building features heated internal courtyards, private offices, coworking space, as well as large event space.
 Housing up to 900 workstations, comprising of coworking, studios and private offices, our aim was to transform this heritage building into a lively workspace that sparks inspiration, creativity and productivity.

 Since opening, we have been delighted to receive so much positive feedback and curious questions about the space and its history.
 Joining the community at Dublin 8 was also an exciting extension to our current community and we are delighted to be a part of the many new spots that celebrate the area.